WHAT IS THIS?

 - You or your employer becoming a client of Shoosmiths;

-- Your attendance at an event or seminar hosted, or co-hosted, by or with Shoosmiths;
+- Your attendance at an event, seminar or webinar hosted, or co-hosted, by or with Shoosmiths;

 - Your attendance at a ‘public’ event organised or co-hosted by Shoosmiths that has been promoted via social media or other advertisement;

-- You providing a business card directly to an employee of Shoosmiths at (for example) a trade or networking/business event;
+- You providing a business card directly to an employee of Shoosmiths at a trade or networking/business event;

-- Your registering your brief contact details in order to obtain information or free downloads from a Shoosmiths website;
+- You registering your brief contact details in order to obtain information or free downloads from a Shoosmiths website;

-- An email request from you to attend an event we have advertised via social media or on our website or via a third party.
+- An email request from you to attend an event we have advertised via social media or on our website or via a third party; or

-75. If you would like to change your preferences at any point, or wish to withdraw your consent, please visit www.shoosmiths.co.uk to access a preference management centre where you can alter your preferences at any time.
-Please see Withdrawing your Consent and Objecting to our use of your personal data and automated decisions made about you above for further details on how you can do this.
+76. Please see Objecting to our use of your personal data and automated decisions made about you above for further details on how you can do this.

-76. Our Director of Quality and Risk is Shoosmiths' Head of Privacy and Data Protection.
-Please direct any queries about this policy or about the way we process your personal data to our Head of Privacy and Data Protection using the contact details below.
+77. Our Director of Quality and Risk is Shoosmiths’ Head of Privacy and Data Protection.
+In the first instance, please contact our data protection team at [email protected] with any queries about this Notice or about the way we process your personal data.

-77. Please write to the Head of Privacy and Data Protection at Shoosmiths LLP, 6th Floor, 2 Colmore Square, 38 Colmore Circus, Queensway, Birmingham, B4 6SH.
-Our email address for data protection queries is [email protected].
-If you would prefer to speak to us by phone, please call 03700863000.
+78. If you remain dissatisfied about our response, please write to the Head of Privacy and Data Protection at Shoosmiths LLP, 6th Floor, 2 Colmore Square, 38 Colmore Circus, Queensway, Birmingham, B4 6SH.